rllab-snu/Visual-Graph-Memory/README.md

 ```
 python vgm_demo.py --gpu 0 --num-proc 2
 ```
-This command will show the online VGM generation during the random exploration.
+This command will show the online VGM generation during *random exploration*.
 The rendering window will show the generated VGM and the observations as follows:

 ![vgm_demo_1](docs/vgm_demo_1.gif) ![vgm_demo_1](docs/vgm_demo_2.gif)

-Note that the top-down map and pose information is are only used for visualization, not for the graph generation.
+Note that the top-down map and pose information are only used for visualization, not for the graph generation.

-## IL training code
+## Imitation Learning
 1. Data generation
     ```
     python collect_IL_data.py --ep-per-env 200 --num-procs 4 --split train --data-dir /path/to/save/data